Man shot in head after robbery in Rome street dies

 24 Ottobre 2019

 Rome, October 24 - A 24-year-old man shot in the head after trying to defend his girlfriend from a robbery in a Rome street Wednesday night died in hospital Thursday.
 Luca Sacchi, who would have turned 25 in February, had been taken to San Giovanni Hospital in a critical condition.
-The man was reportedly walking along the street with his girlfriend when two men came up behind them, hit the woman in the back of the head with a blunt object and stole her backpack.
-Then, when the man tried to react, they shot him in the head from close range, police said.
-The man was operated on immediately but died early Thursday afternoon.
+The man was reportedly walking along the street with his girlfriend when two men came up behind them, hit the woman in the back of the head with a blunt object and stole her backpack, which contained a few dozen euros and personal effects.
+Then, when Sacchi tried to react, they shot him in the head from close range, police said.
+Sacchi was operated on immediately but died early Thursday afternoon.
 The incident occurred at round 23:30 in via Teodoro Mommsen, in the Caffarella area of the Italian capital.
 Police are trying to track down the two men.
+They were said to be Italians and they reportedly spoke with a Roman accent, police said.
 If they are caught they will be charged with murder, police said.
 The girlfriend was treated in hospital for a bruise to the head.
 Friends of Sacchi told reporters "it was worse than an execution."
+The girlfriend, Anastasia, told investigators: "We had just left the pub.
+I felt I was being tugged form behind, they told me 'five us your bag'.
+I was handing it over to them when they hit me with a baseball bat.
+At that point Luca intervened, reacting and blocking the guy who had attacked me, and then the other assailant stepped in and shot him in the head."
+A family friend said "Anastasia is in shock.
+I met her for a minute.
+She said she was on the ground and they shot Luca in front of her.
+"She's shocked, it's a huge tragedy.
+Luca naturally reacted when he saw that his girlfriend had been hit by a baseball bat to the head and ended up on the ground.
+He certainly didn't think they would pull out a pistol".
+Former interior minister Matteo Salvini, head of the far-right opposition League party, said the government had made "disastrous" cuts to police funding.
+Premier Giuseppe Conte called Salvini "pathetic" for allegedly exploiting a murder to try to score political points.
+Conte denied there had been police funding cuts.
+"Yesterday we approved the extra resources for overtime for the police in 2018, and just guess who should have done that and didn't," he said.
+Sacchi's parents have authorised the use of his organs for transplants, the San Giovanni Hospital said.

 LE RUBRICHE